 Clinical features depend on the VT rate and severity of cardiomyopathy.
 VT episodes may be recurrent and increase the risk of sudden cardiac death (SCD).

 Like in patients after myocardial infarction (MI), the myocardial origin of the monomorphic VT can be generally assessed by the electrocardiographic (ECG) appearance (right bundle branch block [RBBB]-like vs LBBB-like when coming from the left or right ventricle, respectively) and the axis (superior or inferior).

 Bundle branch reentrant VT is a rare type of VT that can occur in patients with cardiomyopathy and abnormal His-Purkinje conduction (wide baseline QRS).
 It is a circuit that uses both bundle branches.
 Usually the myocardium is activated by the right bundle, which is why the VT has an LBBB appearance.

 1. Treatment includes beta-blockers and antiarrhythmics.
 Ablation may reduce the burden of VT, although results are not as good as in ischemic VT ablation.
 An implantable cardioverter-defibrillator (ICD) is almost always indicated in patients who have had VT or VF episodes and in specific populations as a prophylactic indication (based on LV ejection fraction).
-For indications for prophylactic ICD implantation in patients with cardiomyopathy to prevent SCD, see also Sudden Cardiac Death.
+Indications for prophylactic ICD implantation in patients with cardiomyopathy to prevent SCD: see Sudden Cardiac Death.

 2. In patients with bundle branch reentrant VT, the recommended treatment is catheter ablation.
 Patients may require pacemaker insertion after the procedure.
 Antiarrhythmic therapy is usually ineffective.